clojurebridge-boston/drawing/README.md

 # drawing

-ClojureBridge capstone app using Quil to draw.
+ClojureBridge capstone app using Quil and Nightcode to draw.

+## Install
+Clone the project at `https://github.com/clojurebridge-boston/drawing.git` using [git clone instructions](https://github.com/clojurebridge-boston/track2-functional/blob/master/Nightcode.md#new-project-cloned-from-git)

 ## Usage

-LightTable - open `lines.clj` and press `Ctrl+Shift+Enter` to evaluate
+Nightcode - open `lines.clj`, click `Run with REPL` and then click `Reload` to evaluate the file.
-the file.

 REPL - run `(require 'drawing.lines)`.

+You should see a window that pops up.
+You should see lines being drawn in the window as you move the mouse over the window.

 ## Curriculum